-Tribalco, LLC, a global provider of mission-critical information technology, telecommunications, and soldier survival services and solutions, announced that it was the single awardee of a seven-year prime IDIQ contract to support the U.S. Special Operations Command (USSOCOM) Tactical Combat Casualty Care (TCCC) Casualty Evacuation (CASEVAC) Program of Record.
+Tribalco, LLC, a global provider of information technology services, critical communications solutions, and warfighter survival systems, announced that it was the single awardee of a seven-year prime IDIQ contract to support the U.S. Special Operations Command (USSOCOM) Tactical Combat Casualty Care (TCCC) Casualty Evacuation (CASEVAC) Program of Record.

 Tribalco has been DoD’s sole supplier of TCCC CASEVAC sets since the program’s inception in 2010 and will continue to integrate the kitted components and deliver training under the new contract for the next seven years.
 Each of the four modular Tribalco-developed kits that make up the CASEVAC set supports a specific phase of TCCC–extraction, mobility, transportation, or sustainment.
 Tribalco also provides interactive, hands-on training to help Special Operations Forces (SOF) maximize their use of the kits’ components in the field.